The Ricci flow on surfaces with boundary: Monotonicity of Perelman's Functionals on surfaces with boundary.

 \section{Monotonicity of Perelman's Functionals on surfaces with boundary.}

 The purpose of this section is to show a monotonicity formula for Perelman's celebrated $\mathcal{F}$ and $\mathcal{W}$ functionals (see \cite{Perelman}) in the case of surfaces with boundary.
-The results in this section are stated more or less in the same way in \cite{Cortissoz1}, although with no carefully crafted proofs.
+The results in this section are stated, although with no carefully crafted proofs, more or less in the same way in \cite{Cortissoz1}.
 As usual, all curvature quantities, scalar products and operators depend on the time-varying metric $g$ (some of them will not bear a subindex to show that dependence).
 We will use the Einstein summation convention freely, and the raising and lowering of indices is done, by means of the metric $g$, in the usual way.

 In order to proceed, recall the definition of Perelman's $\mathcal{F}$-functional:

 where $dV_g$ represents the volume (in the case of a surface, area) element of the manifold $M$ with respect to the metric $g$.
 Let us compute the first variation of this functional on a manifold with boundary.